Learn the basics for keeping your fleet safe and compliant with FMCSA regulations

-Get out the way.
+Get out of the way.
 This stunning model maximizes efficiency across the board, featuring heavy-duty, single-piece constructed arms and an efficient pack-on-the-go feature that is nothing short of a game changer.
-To keep your workers and everyone around them safe, this model also comes equipped with two safety cameras, one looking into the hopper and another to help the driver backup.
+To keep your workers and everyone around them safe, this model also comes equipped with two safety cameras, one looking into the hopper and another to help the driver back up.

 Heil Half Pack with Odyssey Controls

-Heil’s innovative Odyssey controls allow your drivers to operate the truck with a single, easy-to-use joystick that greatly reduces the amount of effort needed to pick up trash effectively and efficiently.
+Heil’s innovative Odyssey controls allows your drivers to operate the truck with a single, easy-to-use joystick that dramatically reduces the amount of effort needed to pick up trash effectively and efficiently.
 Drivers will also be more informed than ever due to Heil’s Insight Display.